rlhagerm/aws-doc-sdk-examples/dotnetv3/cross-service/README.md

 # AWS SDK for .NET 3.5+ cross-service examples

-This README lists the cross-service examples available for the AWS SDK for Python (Boto3).
+This README lists the cross-service examples available for the AWS SDK for .NET (v3).
 Each folder in this directory contains the following cross-service examples.
 A README in each folder describes how to run the example.

-A cross-service example is an application that works across multiple AWS services using the AWS SDK for Python.
+A cross-service example is an application that works across multiple AWS services using the AWS SDK for .NET.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.